Fatal Motorcycle Accidents

 Under Florida’s pure comparative fault doctrine, any recovery in a personal injury lawsuit is reduced in proportion to the fault of the plaintiff or, in wrongful death cases, the decedent.
 Although this rule is more generous than the contributory negligence or modified comparative fault laws followed by some other states, under which a plaintiff’s fault can completely bar recovery in some cases, it still may serve to reduce the amount that an accident victim or his or her family may receive.

 If the driver who caused the fatal accident is uninsured or underinsured, a family may have the option of proceeding against their loved one’s UM carrier.
-Such a proceeding is considered adversarial in nature, despite the contractual relationship between the insurance company and the deceased person.Consult a Pembroke Pines Fatal Motorcycle Accident Attorney in the Pembroke Pines Area
+Such a proceeding is considered adversarial in nature, despite the contractual relationship between the insurance company and the deceased person.Consult a Fatal Motorcycle Accident Lawyer in the Pembroke Pines Area

 If you have lost a loved one in a motorcycle accident in Pembroke Pines or the surrounding areas, you may need a wrongful death attorney who can help you get back on your feet financially and emotionally.
 Attorney Alan Cohn, a motorcycle enthusiast himself, is well-versed in Florida law with respect to motorcycle claims and understands both the joy and danger that cycling can bring.
 He can compassionately guide you through the process of seeking compensation for your loved one’s death.
-To schedule an appointment, call us at (954) 431-8100 or contact us online.
+To schedule an appointment with a Pembroke Pines fatal motorcycle accident lawyer, call us at (954) 431-8100 or contact us online.
 The initial consultation is free, and no legal fees are due until your case ends in a settlement or judgment.
 We also represent clients from Pembroke Pines, Hollywood, Davie, Weston, and other South Florida cities.